samthebest/dump/sams-scala-tutorial/serialization-exceptions-and-memory-leaks-no-ws.md

     val SerializableObjectHandler = SerilizableObject
     rdd.map { x => SerializableObjectHandler.func_1(x) }.count()
     /*
-     * Above 2 examples can be executed successfully because outside reference (SerializableClassHandler, SerializableObjectHandler) can be serialized by closure cleaner.
+     * Above 2 examples can be executed successfully because SerializableClassHandler and SerializableObjectHandler can be serialized by closure cleaner.
      * */

     /*
      * Solution 2: Do not use outside reference, and instantiate a object for every element in RDD.
-     * In this way, for each element in RDD, a class will be instantiated or a local object will be referenced, so there is no worry about serialization.
+     * In this way, for each element in RDD, a class will be instantiated or a local object will be referenced in its own node, so there is no worry about serialization.
      * */
     rdd.map { x =>
       {